Linaro/lava/doc/v2/pipeline-writer.rst

 Writing a new TestJob
 =====================

-See :ref:`new_dispatcher_actions` for details of the available actions and use the `sample jobs <https://git.linaro.org/lava-team/refactoring.git>`_ as examples.
+See :ref:`dispatcher_actions` for details of the available actions and use the `sample jobs <https://git.linaro.org/lava-team/refactoring.git>`_ as examples.